NALTP/Rules/README.md

       - (ii) The same list of applicants will be used for all seats.
     - (d) The first two seats will be filled by a combined vote of the previous season’s Captains from all three tiers.
       - (i) The election will be a linear scoring borda count, n=1 (last place is 1 point, 2nd to last is 2, etc.) with full ranked ballots (must rank all candidates).
-      - (ii) The candidate with the highest Borda Count fills the seat.
+      - (ii) The candidates with the two highest Borda Counts will fill the seat.
       - (iii) Captains with a team in more than one league will still receive a single vote towards the final results.
     - (e) The remaining seats will be filled by a vote of the NALTP Community.
       - (i) The NALTP Community is defined as: